AssanaliAbu/openfabric_nlp/readme.md

 Cognitive Assistant is designed to handle complex science-related queries using NLP techniques.
 It is structured with various components that work together to process and respond to user inputs.

+### Wikipedia Integration

+The application leverages the Wikipedia-API to fetch relevant information as context for the NLP model.
+This allows the chatbot to provide informed and accurate answers to user queries based on up-to-date Wikipedia content.

+#### How it Works

+- When a query is received, the application first searches Wikipedia for relevant articles or information.
+- The Wikipedia-API is used to fetch extracts or summaries of these articles.
+- This content is then passed as context to the NLP model, which processes the information to generate a response.

+#### Configuration and Usage

+- The Wikipedia-API integration is configured in the `nlp.py` file.
+- Users can modify the search parameters or the method of fetching data from Wikipedia as needed.
+- The application is set up to handle requests in English, but this can be configured for other languages supported by Wikipedia.

 ## Key Components

 - `main.py`: Core application logic, including the request processing function.